iotivity/IoTivity-Getting-Started/gsg-kit.md

    ![ping Pi](/Images/ping-pi-local.png)

    In the screen above, the IP address is 192.168.0.30.

+   Sometimes the ping command doesn't reach raspberrypi.local due to DNS issues.
+An alternative is to connect a keyboard and monitor to the Pi and run the ifconfig command in the terminal.

 4. Connect to the Pi via SSH, using either of these commands: